GSA/digitalgov.gov/content/posts/2014-06-24-trends-on-tuesday-are-mobile-devices-the-center-of-social-universe.md

   - National Oceanic and Atmospheric Administration
   - NOAA
   - Trends on Tuesday
-  - U.S. Department of Agriculture
+  - US Department of Agriculture
   - USDA
 ---